Identification and adaptive control of a high-contrast focal plane wavefront correction system: E-M algorithm based system identification

-In this section , we numerically investigate the E-M algorithm for FPWC system identification by simulating the Princeton's High Contrast Imaging Lab (HCIL) testbed.
-Our goal for the system identification is to precisely characterize the Jacobian errors rather than adapting the control system in real time, so we here first generate all the training data and then run the E-M algorithm.
-The E-M algorithm based adaptive control will be discussed in Sec.~\ref{sec:adaptiveControl}.
+In this section, we numerically and experimentally investigate the E-M algorithm based system identification for FPWC.
+Our goal for the system identification is to precisely characterize the Jacobian errors.
+In addtion, we will also take this chance to understand important algorithmic details, for example the influence of the hyper-parameters (batch size and amount of data) on the algorithm's performance or how hard it is to characterize different types of model errors.